severalnines/docs/user-guide/mysql/overview.rst

 * **Add Load Balancer**
 	- See `Add Load Balancer <manage.html#load-balancer>`_ section.

+* **Change RPC API Token**
+	- Serves as the auntentication string by ClusterControl UI to connect to CMON RPC interface.
+Each cluster has its own unique token.

+..
+Note:: You can retrieve the RPC API Token value directly from respective cmon_X.cnf, [wwwroot]/cmonapi/config/bootstrap.php under CMON_TOKEN variable or from 'dcps.apis' table.

 * **Add Replication Slave**
 	- Deploys a replication slave attached to this cluster.
 Choose one of the Galera node to be a master.
 See `Add Replication Slave`_.